Print Save

 Applicants who are serving sentences of six months or more are automatically entitled to be considered for parole.
 Applicants have a right to a parole hearing.
 However, applicants may give up (waive) their right to a hearing or their right to parole consideration.

-If an applicant has given up their right to a hearing, the Board must still consider whether the applicant should or should not be released on parole.
-The Board will make its decision based on the relevant information available.
+If an applicant has given up their right to a hearing, the OPB must still consider whether the applicant should or should not be released on parole.
+The OPB will make its decision based on the relevant information available.
 This is called a Non-Hearing Parole Consideration (NHPC).
-Victims can participate in the NHPC process by submitting a Victim Submission Form to the Board for consideration.
-To make a written submission, victims must contact the Case Management Officer (CMO) and ask for a Victim Submission Form.

-If an applicant has given up their right to be considered for parole entirely, the Board will not hold a hearing and will not consider the applicant for parole.
+If an applicant has given up their right to be considered for parole entirely, the OPB will not hold a hearing and will not consider the applicant for parole.
 Victim participation is not available in this process as the applicant will not be considered for parole.

 When will I know the results ofthe parole hearing?